Drug Interactions between calcium / vitamin d and digoxin

 Applies to: digoxin and calcium / vitamin d

-Ergocalciferol can increase the levels of calcium in your body.
-Since calcium can enhance the effects of digoxin on the heart, using too much ergocalciferol can cause digoxin toxicity and irregular heart rhythm.
-If your doctor prescribes these medications together, you may need a dose adjustment or more frequent blood tests to monitor calcium and digoxin levels.
-You should use ergocalciferol exactly as directed and avoid large increases in your daily dietary calcium intake while using ergocalciferol.
+Ergocalciferol can increase the levels of calcium in your body, which can enhance the effects of digoxin on the heart, potentially resulting in digoxin toxicity and an irregular heart rhythm.
+You may need more frequent monitoring and dosage adjustments to safely use these medications together.
+You should use ergocalciferol and digoxin exactly as directed, while also avoiding large increases in your daily dietary calcium intake.
 Contact your doctor if you experience symptoms that could indicate high blood calcium, such as weakness, fatigue, headache, drowsiness, dizziness, ringing in the ears, loss of appetite, nausea, vomiting, constipation, dry mouth, a metallic taste in the mouth, bone or muscle pain, incoordination, frequent urination, and weight loss.
-You should also seek medical attention if you experience symptoms of digoxin toxicity such as nausea, vomiting, blurred vision, slow pulse, or irregular heartbeats.
+You should also seek immediate medical attention if you experience symptoms of digoxin toxicity such as nausea, vomiting, blurred vision, slow pulse, or irregular heartbeats.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Drug and food interactions